 It is a modern American tank crew made in July 2015 same timing as the Stryker MGS.
 These days I was interested in painting with oil.

-The condition of the wrinkle around pistol holster belt on his thigh is real.
+The condition of the wrinkle around the pistol holster belt on his thigh is real.
 I noticed almost US soldier equips knee pads.
 Some of them are shifting pads to his ankle.
 There are similar poses in the Trumpeter’s plastic figure kit.